cisagov/LME/README.md

 ```bash
 ansible-playbook ./ansible/install_lme_local.yml -e "clone_dir=/path/to/clone/directory"
 ```
-**If you have issues accessing a file or directory, please not permissions and notes on folder structure here [LINK](#notes-on-folders-permissions-and-service)**
+**If you have issues accessing a file or directory, please note permissions and notes on folder structure [here](#notes-on-folders-permissions-and-service)**

 This also assumes your user can sudo without a password.
 If you need to input a password when you sudo, you can run it with the `-K` flag and it will prompt you for a password.
 ```bash